mlang/tracktales/README.md

 name = Nova
 ```

-`clips-directory` is a subdirectory of MPD music_directory and needs
-to be writable by the user who is running tracktales.
+`clips-directory` is a subdirectory of the MPD `music_directory` and needs to be writable by the user who is running TrackTales.

+`max-prompt-tokens` is the upper limit of the context.
+If a request requires more then this amount of prompt tokens, the context is reset to the system prompt.

 ### Advanced

-You can also create different personalities by adding a file
-`~/.config/tracktales/<NAME>.txt> which contains a Jinja2 template to generate
-the initial system prompt.
-Look for `nova.txt` for inspiration.
+You can also create different personalities by adding a file to `~/.config/tracktales/<NAME>.txt`, which contains a Jinja2 template to generate the initial system prompt.
+Look at `nova.txt` for inspiration.

 ## Usage

-Since tracktales needs to place files in the MPD music_directory,
-it currently needs to be run on the same machine where MPD is running.
-This could theoretically be extended to support copying the files to a remote
-machine before performing MPD update, however, for simplicities sake, this
-isn't implemented yet.
+Since TrackTales needs to place files in the MPD `music_directory`, it currently needs to be run on the same machine where MPD is running.
+This could theoretically be extended to support copying the files to a remote machine before performing an MPD update.
+However, for simplicity's sake, this isn't implemented yet.

-Also, you should probably be warned that using tracktales for prolonged amounts
-of time can generate non-trivial costs.
-Depending on how much
-albumart your music collection contains, a hour of usage can cost around $1.
+Also, you should be aware that using TrackTales for prolonged periods of time can generate non-trivial costs.
+Depending on how much album art your music collection contains, an hour of usage can cost around $1.

-To start generating track announcements, simply launch the tracktales executable.
+To start generating track announcements, simply launch the `tracktales` executable.